madeleinevlt/Fold_U/README.md

   <img width="250" src="img/fold_u.svg" alt="fold_u_logo"/>
 </p>

 This program is the second step (downstream) of a protein structure prediction project.
-This step consists of threading a query sequence on different given models.
+This step consists of threading a query sequence on different given templates.

 Our project is part of the Meet-U 2018-2019 competition.